selcem-artan/disable_sudo/README.md

 # disable sudo permission
 Disable sudo privilidge for all unix users except default user (uid:1000)

-Script needs to be run with "--users" flag without any arguments
+Script needs to be run with root user and "--users" flag without any arguments

 ```
 # python3 sudo_disable.py  --help